dandi/handbook/docs/40_development.md

 messages are forwarded to dandi@mit.edu (see [above](#email-lists)) so that the dev team sees them.
-However, these emails arrive with a long, spammy-looking From address with a Heroku DNS domain; this seems to be an artifact of how mit.edu processes emails, and does not occur in general for, e.g., messages sent from the API server to users.
+However, these emails arrive with a long, spammy-looking From address with a Heroku DNS domain; this seems to be an artifact of how mit.edu processes emails, and does not occur in general (e.g. messages sent from the API server to users).